-The RSPCA is governed by a ruling Council of elected trustees who are responsible for ensuring the Society is effectively managed and meets its charitable objectives.
+We're governed by a board of trustees who are responsible for ensuring the Society is effectively managed and meets its charitable objectives.
 Day-to-day leadership of the organisation is undertaken by an executive team, led by the Chief Executive.